Recognize an apostrophe when you find one.

-Look at all of those I's in your project summary.
+Look at all those I's in your project summary.
 You did have two other teammates, right?

-Kevin earned three A's this semester, missing a 4.0 because of one missed question on Dr. Grayson's final exam.
+Kevin earned only three A's this semester, missing a 4.0 because of one missed question on Professor Grayson's final exam.

 To make numbers plural, most writers use only an s.